fin-cli/handbook/contributions/pull-requests.md

 ### Functional tests

-WP-CLI uses [Behat](https://behat.org/) as its functional test suite.
-Stability between releases is an important contact WP-CLI makes with its users.
-Functional tests are different than unit tests in that they execute the entire WP-CLI command, and ensure they always work as expected.
+FIN-CLI uses [Behat](https://behat.org/) as its functional test suite.
+Stability between releases is an important contact FIN-CLI makes with its users.
+Functional tests are different than unit tests in that they execute the entire FIN-CLI command, and ensure they always work as expected.

 Every repository has a `features/` directory with one or more [YAML](https://yaml.org/)-formatted `*.feature` files.
 Here's an example of what you might see: